ABOUT HYPOCHONDRIA THERAPY

 - Environmental (Beliefs) – You may not understand the meaning of body sensations or you have a poor understanding of diseases or both.
 This could lead you to think that all body sensations are serious, so you search for evidence to confirm that you have a serious disease.
 There is also a belief that excessive worrying can frustrate others so emotions are often repressed or you have a poor ability to express them.
 In other words, you may be more likely to have health anxiety if you had parents who worried too much about their own health or your health (relationship or family problems occur because excessive worrying can frustrate others).
 Also, work-related performance problems or excessive absences increase.

 - Psychological (Past Negative Experiences & Temperament) – You may have had experience with serious illness, bullying, or abuse in childhood so physical sensations are frightening to you.
-You may have also had a general time of major life stress or loss.
+There may have been a general time of major life stress or loss.
 This is including the amount and severity of trauma you’ve gone through since early childhood.
 Personality aspects, often called your temperament (your risk may increase if you’re more sensitive, more inhibited or more negative than the norm) can also be affected.
 For example, children who are shy, timid, withdrawn or restrained when facing new situations or people may be at greater risk.

 - Other Complications – Problems functioning in daily life, possibly even resulting in disability; Financial problems due to too many health care visits; Having another mental health disorder, such as anxiety or depression.